-These regulations contain vital information around vehicle weights, towing and load limits, and hazardous materials transport—all things fleet companies need to track daily.
+These regulations contain vital information about vehicle weights, towing and load limits, and hazardous materials transport—all things fleet companies need to track daily.
 Larger commercial vehicles are often subject to vehicle inspections and audits, so ensuring compliance is especially important.

 Communicating with drivers

 Communication between drivers and dispatch operations is particularly important for a fleet manager.
-Weather, traffic and other operational changes can wreak havoc on routes when appropriate two-way and real-time communication tools are not in place.
+Weather, traffic, and other operational changes can wreak havoc on routes when appropriate two-way and real-time communication tools are not in place.